-Profibus DP-V0 and DP-V1 compliant RedCom redundancy included, both FR and SR modes GSD, EDD, DTM device description files available Supports Siemens PDM and FDT applications Address changes by master class 2, IR link (IQ and IQT only), FDT or PDM Zero internal stub length Mounted within the double sealed actuator enclosure All card settings are non-intrusive and can be made over the data highway
+- Profibus DP-V0 and DP-V1 compliant - Dual channel cards have RedCom redundancy capability, both FR and SR modes - GSD, EDD, FDT/DTM Device Description files available - Supports Siemens PDM and FDT applications - Address changes by class 2 master, FDT or PDM applications (all actuators) - Address changes by Infra-red link and Bluetooth (where supported by actuator) - Zero internal stub length - Mounted within the double-sealed actuator enclosure - Settings are non-intrusive and can be made over the data highway

-The Profibus DP Module circuits do not impinge on the actuator control electronics; the actuator itself remains fully self-protecting.
+The Profibus DP option circuits do not impinge on the actuator control electronics; the actuator itself remains fully self-protecting.
 The module performs the tasks of network interface, actuator data collection and the issuing of actuator commands to open, stop, close, perform an ESD operation or move to a set position.

-Fig 1: The Profibus DP Module (Mk2) Option Card Actuator Compatibility
+Fig 1: The Profibus DP Module Option Card Actuator Compatibility